New York Legal Sports Betting Overview

 January 8, 2022: The first online sportsbooks launch in New York, including FanDuel, Caesars, DraftKings, and BetRivers.

-April 19, 2021: Gov. Andrew Cuomo signs the state legislative budget for 2022.
+April 19, 2021: Gov. Cuomo signs the state legislative budget for 2022.
 Part of this bill includes legalizing online sports betting.

 2020: Attempts to bring back bills from 2019 are derailed by the COVID-19 pandemic shutdown.